About Doug Mentes, Esq.

 How Do I Form a PAC?

-How to Hold a Business Owner Personally Liable
+How To Hold a Business Owner Personally Liable

 Liability protection is the most significant benefit to incorporation or forming a limited liability company (LLC).
 However, that protection can be lost if owners take advantage of the corporate entity and business structure.
 New Jersey case law contains a lengthy list of examples of the various ways corporate owners have attempted to use the corporate entity to skirt their legal obligations.
 That conduct then allows creditors access to the personal assets of the business owners.
 To determine …